St Austell Healthcare

 Some of our interactive forms are difficult to navigate using a keyboard.
 For example, because some form controls are missing a ‘label’ tag.

 We have built the St Austell Healthcare website using an online website builder, and rely on the coding of the website builder.
 We believe that fixing these issues now would be a disproportionate burden within the meaning of the accessibility regulations.
-We will make another assessment when the supplier contract is up for renewal, likely to be in December 2023.

 Content that’s not within the scope of the accessibility regulations.